karina6188/Async-Inn/README.md

 1.11: Refactor controllers to implement dependency injections. - 2019 Nov 05

 1.12: Create new view models. - 2019 Nov 12

+1.13: Add CSS layout to have a consistant design throughout the web app. - 2019 Nov 13

+1.14: Debug and add unit testing.
+Pass all the tests. - 2019 Nov 16